Zerraa/tenacity-tera/content/en/articles/2022-06-15-last-quest-ktera.md

 <hr/>

 ![](https://i.imgur.com/cg6BW5K.png)
-Afterwards, you will have to travel to the **Memorial of Payesyn and Shiozu** located in Pora Elinu.
+Afterwards, you will have to travel to the **Memorial of Paesyn and Zolyn** located in Pora Elinu.

     Little Elin
     Standing here, I'm going to share a happy past and a sad present...